ayhanyigid/kerkenes-router/README.md

 ### Changing current route

-Sometimes it can be useful to manipulate the route about to be loaded. simple-php-router allows you to easily manipulate and change the routes which are about to be rendered.
+Sometimes it can be useful to manipulate the route about to be loaded. kerkenes-php-router allows you to easily manipulate and change the routes which are about to be rendered.
 All information about the current route is stored in the `\Kerkenes\KerkenesRouter\Router` instance's `loadedRoute` property.

 For easy access you can use the shortcut helper function `request()` instead of calling the class directly `\Kerkenes\KerkenesRouter\KerkenesRouter::router()`.